White House: Improved surveillance caught Chinese balloon

 The White House said the balloon was a setback to already tense relations with Beijing.
 Secretary of State Antony Blinken was supposed to visit China but the trip was put on hold because of the incident.

-Still, Kirby said America’s China relationship is perhaps the most “consequential” for the United States and that communication between the two countries continues.
+Still, White House officials said America’s China relationship is perhaps the most consequential for the United States and that communication between the two countries continues.
+Jean-Pierre said the incident hasn’t changed Biden’s focus on establishing guardrails in the often tense relationship and acting cooperatively on some issues of mutual concern.

+“It’s up to China to figure out what kind of relationship that they want,” she said.

 Associated Press writers Tara Copp and Colleen Long contributed reporting